Purpose of this guidance

 Owners and operators responsible for playgrounds will have discretion over when they consider it safe to open for activity permitted by legislation, and may decide to keep these areas closed should they feel they are not able to facilitate their safe usage.
-It is recognised that owners and operators may require time to prepare for the safe reopening of playgrounds and they may open later than the permitted date of 20 July if additional preparation time is required.

 Each owner or operator will need to apply this guidance to the facility they are responsible for, depending on the circumstances, layout and design.
 This will include taking account of factors including size, equipment, and how it is organised, operated, and managed.